-A Roth IRA is an individual retirement savings account that the owner can contribute to with after-tax dollars.
-Income tax is paid on the initial contribution.
-This means that all earnings grow at a tax-free rate, and upon retirement, all distributions are withdrawn tax-free.
+A Roth IRA is an individual retirement savings account you can contribute to using after-tax dollars, paying Income tax on the initial contribution.
+All earnings grow at a tax-free rate, and when you retire, you can withdraw all distributions tax-free.

-With a self-directed Roth IRA, the owner of the IRA can diversify outside of the traditional portfolio of stocks, bonds, and mutual funds.
-Self-directed account owners can use their saved retirement funds to invest in alternative assets like real estate, private equity, precious metals and so much more.
+With a self-directed Roth IRA, you can diversify outside the traditional portfolio of stocks, bonds and mutual funds.
+You can use your saved retirement funds to invest in alternative assets.
+Roth IRA alternative investments include real estate, private equity, precious metals and so much more.

-The annual contribution limit is $6,000 for savers under the age of 50 for 2021.
-But if the account holder is over the age of 50, they can contribute an extra $1,000, $7,000 in total contributions annually.
+Currently, the annual contribution limit is $6,500 for savers under 50.
+But if you are older than 50, you can contribute $7,000 per year.
 This contribution limit applies across all IRA accounts.
-So, if the same individual owns multiple IRAs, then the annual limit is spread across all IRAs.
+So, if you own multiple IRAs, you can spread the annual limit across them all.

 - IRA holder has completed age 59 ½